 Do a Google search for your potential brand name

 Type this name into Google and it will bring up the top ranking results.
 Now if your ideal brand name is highlighted in their title and description it’s a good chance that’s one of their keywords.

 - Do you see your competitors in your niche?

 - Are the search results quite unrelated to your niche?

 Do a search in the Google Keyword Planner for your potential brand name

 The lower the better – that way your brand name is unique and original

 A phrase that people are already searching for in high volumes is a warming sign for this potential brand name

-Go to namecheap.com (affiliate link) and type in your ideal brand name followed by .com
+Go to a domain registar, such as NameCheap and type in your ideal brand name followed by .com

-Yes you can choose a different domain such as .net or . xyz or .pin but I still believe a .com (called a top level domain) is the proffered choice.
+Yes you can choose a different domain such as .net or . xyz or .pin but I still believe a .com (called a top level domain) is the preferred choice.